tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ## Dictionaries

-Dictionaries can be though of as an extension to the Python list concept.
+Dictionaries can be thought of as an extension to the Python list concept.
 Now that you understand lists, grasping dictionaries should be easy.
-With lists, each value corresponds to a number indicting its position.
+In a list, each value corresponds to a number indicating its position.
 One can, therefore, describe them as *numerically indexed*.
 With dictionaries, each value is instead associated with a keyword.
 Dictionaries, therefore, are collections of *key-value pairs*.

-If you want to experiment with the dictionary code below, you can create a new "dictionary" sketch now.
+If you want to experiment with the dictionary code that follows, you can create a new "dictionary" sketch now.
 However, you may find that reading over the content is enough to grasp it.
 Then, you can begin coding again when you encounter the coffee chart task.

 ### Creating New Dictionaries

 Whereas lists are defined within square brackets, dictionaries rely on `{` braces `}`.
-The code below contrasts a list and dictionary used to store an individual students details.
+The code below contrasts a list and dictionary used to store an individual student's details.

 {% highlight py %}
 # list